CPD Hours: 1 hours

 Why do this course

-This course is delivered from the perspective of camelid management in the United Kingdom.
-It will help you to build your confidence in approaching these cases, establish a plan of investigation and manage owner expectations in the long term management of chronic cases.
+If you are seeing alpacas in general practice then you will be seeing skin disease cases.
+This course will help you to build your confidence in approaching these cases.
+This course will help you to establish a plan of investigation and to manage owner expectations in the long term management of chronic cases.

 Members of the BVA Young Vets Network receive a 50% discount on our recorded webinars (subject to availability – ten discounted places available per webinar per year).